vijaypowar/Terraform_VPC_Single_AZ/README.md

 ```
 * On Windows machine grafhically awscli latest version can be installed.
 #### 6] Install Terraform
+* On Ubuntu machine

+* On Mac machine

+* On Windows machine

 #### 7] Configure the credentials files
 Go to the location C:\Users\terraform\.aws\credentials & Add the AWS Access key ID and Secret key in this file.